aleksnavratil/polish-for-normal-people/polish_textbook.md

 So above, we've mentioned that most words come in 7 declension forms, and approximately 2 or 3 genders, and approximately 2 or 3 pluralities.
 The practical consequence of this is a combinatorial explosion in word forms.
 If we try to estimate the complexity, we find (7 declension forms * ~3 genders * ~2 pluralities) ~= 42 versions of each word, which you'll have to know about and choose correctly and understand in real time.
 On the bright side, some of these ~42 are duplicates of each other, perhaps due to a shortage of easily-pronouncable suffixes.
 And others of them follow approximate patterns, where even if you don't have the correct word form memorized, you can usually reason your way through to a plausible-sounding guess of the proper word form, given a little time to think.
 However, you'll still have to keep track of all these rules/patterns, which is widely regarded as one of the harder parts of learning Polish.

 Complicating the situation somewhat, normal Polish people mostly cannot for the life of them explain this declension-form situation to you; they do it correctly without thinking.
 If you ask Polish people "why do I need to apply declension-form-suffix X to word Y in situation Z??", Polish people will think for a moment, then nod and sagely say something like "it's kogo/czego", and proceed to look satisfied with themselves as if this pronouncement has dispositively concluded the matter.
 They're right, of course, it is in fact "kogo/czego," and they know how to apply that in practice, but them telling you those two words is *far* from a complete explanation of what's happening under the hood.
-And you, a confused foreigner, remain totally confused.
+And you, a confused foreigner, remain totally baffled.
 So speaking Polish and teaching Polish are two separate skills, more so than in most disciplines.
 Of course teaching basketball or ballet is not the same as being a good basketball player or a good ballerina, but the teaching-doing gap is extra wide for Polish.

 ### Pronunciation and spelling